How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 • That it makes sense to resume your hobbies or start new ones in Vienna

-• And finally, volunteeringas a means to feel part of the Viennese community
+• And finally, volunteering as a means to feel part of the Viennese community

 Yet, you are missing crucial information on everyday life in Vienna, which this article aims to present.
-Continue reading if you want to know how to self-organize like the locals, make the most of dead Sundays by investing in yourself, build an oasis in the middle of Vienna while benefiting the environment and your wallet simultaneously because of your sustainable choices… and all this – yes, you guessed it – while learning German.
+Continue reading if you want to know how to self-organize like the locals, make the most of dead Sundays by investing in yourself, build an oasis in the middle of Vienna while benefiting the environment and your wallet simultaneously because of your sustainable choices… All this – yes, you guessed it – while learning German.

-“Let Me Check My Diary”
+“Let Me Check My Calendar”

 Would you describe yourself as a planner or are you rather easy-going in terms of your daily schedule?
 Are you a “Sure, let’s go to Amsterdam, I’ll meet you at the train station in 20’” or an “I am only free for half an hour next Tuesday morning, I can meet you for a cup of coffee then” type of person?